Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Visual Reflection Dataset Construction

-To guarantee the instructional quality of the reflective trajectories, we enforce a rigorous filtering protocol based on the evaluation score $s_t$ assigned to each turn $t$.
-A dialogue trajectory is preserved only if it strictly adheres to the following criteria.
-Steady improvement: The scores must exhibit a strictly ascending trend ($s_{t+1} > s_t$), ensuring that the model demonstrates a valid pathway of error correction rather than fluctuating reasoning; Successful convergence: The dialogue must conclude with a perfect score ($s_{\text{final}} = 10$), indicating that the reflection successfully resolved the initial error; Ground Truth alignment: Beyond the teacher's score, the final student response must be semantically consistent with the dataset's ground truth, preventing false positives where the verifier might be misled.
+To ensure the quality of the generated trajectories, we further apply a filtering strategy based on the teacher score $s_t$.
+A trajectory is preserved only if its scores strictly increase across turns ($s_{t+1} > s_t$), the dialogue terminates with a maximum final score ($s_{\text{final}} = 10$), and the final response is semantically aligned with the ground-truth answer, preventing false positives caused by verifier misjudgment.